Vaccitech, startup behind Oxford COVID-19 vaccine tech, falls 20% in Nasdaq debut

 The company’s vaccine technology uses an altered form of chimpanzee cold virus to transport genetic material that can help boost the human immune system and fight infection.

-The biotech startup has already raised $216 million to date from Gilead Sciences (GILD.O), Sequoia Capital China and Oxford Sciences Innovation.
+The biotech startup has already raised $216 million to date from Gilead Sciences, Sequoia Capital China and Oxford Sciences Innovation.

 In a securities filing in early April, the company reported a loss of about $17.7 million for 2020 on revenue of $4.8 million.

-Its debut comes as mass vaccination programs are underway across the world to fight the pandemic, with a report from U.S. health data company IQVIA Holdings Inc (IQV.N) projecting total global spending on COVID-19 vaccines to reach $157 billion by 2025. read more
+Its debut comes as mass vaccination programs are underway across the world to fight the pandemic, with a report from U.S. health data company IQVIA Holdings Inc projecting total global spending on COVID-19 vaccines to reach $157 billion by 2025.

 Our Standards: The Thomson Reuters Trust Principles.